Monkeypox case in Delhi takes India's tally to 4; Centre holds high-level review meeting | Health

 In the WHO South-East Asia Region, besides India, one case has been detected in Thailand.

-According to sources, Director General of Health Services (DGHS) Atul Goel on Sunday reviewed the monkeypox situation in the country and directed the National Centre for Disease Control (NCDC) to carry out a detailed epidemiological investigation of the cases.
+Director General of Health Services (DGHS) Atul Goel on Sunday reviewed the monkeypox situation in the country and directed the National Centre for Disease Control to carry out a detailed epidemiological investigation of the cases.

-The DGHS also highlighted the need for a targeted approach towards men who have sex with men by the National AIDS Control Organisation (NACO).
+In the meeting, the need for a targeted approach towards high-risk groups such as men who have sex with men by the National AIDS Control Organisation (NACO) was highlighted.

+As NACO is the nodal agency which works towards preventing the spread of HIV and control of sexually transmitted diseases and reproductive tract infections, it was asked to frame guidelines for high-risk groups of monkeypox, an official source said.

 The Health Ministry had last week reviewed the screening procedure of international travellers arriving in India after cases of the virus were reported in the country.